9 Module 8: Literature In East Asia

 (Translated by Mark Bender and Liu Wei)

 Statue of Tang poet Du Fu at the Du Fu Thatched Cottage, Chengdu, Sichuan province.
-(Photo by peacefoo, licensed from Adobe Stock)
+(Photo by xiquinhosilva, licensed under CC BY 2.0)

 Unlike the wild Li Bai, the voice of Du Fu is serious and contemplative.
 His poems are strongly Confucian in their concern for society and the fate of the realm.
 His feelings were deep and personal.
 One legend tells that upon returning home after an absence of several years, he found that one of his children had starved in the war-torn region.
 Many Chinese see Li Bai and Du Fu as representing two sides of the Chinese spirit.
 (Please see the Playlist for “Spring View,” translated by Pauline Yu, for a comparison between Li and Du.)